-Progress reports will be prepared every month.
+Progress reports will be prepared every two months.
 Interim analysis will be planned as appropriate.
 A final study report will be written for each of the individual COVID-19 vaccine brands of interest.
-In case the Study Requestor is a MAH, the progress reports, interim reports and final report will be submitted to EMA by the respective MAHs to meet regulatory requirements.
+In case the Study Requestor is a MAH, interim reports and final report will be submitted to EMA by the respective MAHs to meet regulatory requirements.